On the Effect of the Large Magellanic Cloud on the Orbital Poles of Milky Way Satellite Galaxies: Effect on Milky Way Satellites

 \section{Effect on Milky Way Satellites}

 \citetalias{GC21} argue that the orbital pole enhancement in their simulation can be reproduced by shifting the positions and velocities of simulation particles in the initial conditions.
-Effectively, this means that for different radial shells, different reference centers-of-mass (COM) are adopted, mimicking the perturbation to the MW dark matter halo by the infall of a massive LMC.
+Effectively, this means that for different radial shells, different reference centers-of-mass (COM) are adopted, mimicking the perturbation to the MW's dark matter halo by the infall of a massive LMC.
 They have demonstrated that this approach accounts for both the degree and direction of the orbital pole overdensity of dark matter particles in their simulation, making a convincing argument for the validity of their model.

 We adopt this model but invert the approach to estimate to what degree the infall of the LMC can be responsible for the observed clustering of satellite orbital poles.
-If adding shifts to an isotropic initial distribution reproduces the LMC's influence, then subtracting those shifts from the observed MW dwarf galaxies, which are exposed to the LMC influence, should substantially reduce the observed orbital pole overdensity if its main cause is the gravitational influence of the LMC.
+If adding shifts to an isotropic initial distribution reproduces the LMC's influence, then subtracting those shifts from the observed MW dwarf galaxies, which are exposed to the LMC's influence, should substantially reduce the observed orbital pole overdensity if its main cause is the gravitational influence of the LMC.
+We note that this approach does only take the reflex motion and COM offset into account, but not any orbital pole enhancement due to the wake of the LMC or its direct torque effects on MW satellites galaxies.
+As recently shown analytically by \citet{2022arXiv220105589R}, the latter effect from the dark matter wake itself on the response of stars or satellites is a minor one.
+However, these additional effects will all be included in a self-consistent manner in the numerical simulations presented and analysed from Sect.~\ref{sec:Sim} onwards.